dgcamblor/UMIvar/Bioinformática y programación/Ómicas/Epigenómica/Methylation microarray processing and analysis.md

 - wateRmelon
 - minfi

+Some microarray concepts for their bioinformatic analysis are:

+- Array -> One sample.
+- Slide -> Physical slide containing 12 arrays (6 x 2 grid).
+- Plate -> Physical plate containing at most 8 slides (96 arrays).
+The plate determines the batch

 ## Processing

 From now on, we will be working with `minfi`, although similar steps are to be followed in other  packages.
 The input for `minfi` are [[IDAT format|IDAT]] files.